 History of Cammell Laird

-Known across the globe the company has been operating since the late 1820s after being founded by Scottish entrepreneurs William Laird and his son John.
-It has built more than 1350 ships including many famous and innovative vessels.
+Known across the globe, the company was founded by Scottish entrepreneurs William Laird and his son John, and has been operating since the late 1820s.
+Since its inception, Cammell Laird has built more than 1350 ships including many famous and innovative vessels.

-The company played a key role in World War I and II both building and repairing vessels.
-During World War II alone the shipyard produced nearly 200 vessels both commercial and military in support of the UK war effort.
-Including HMS Rodney, HMS Prince of Wales and HMS Ark Royal.
+The company played a key role in World War I and II by both building and repairing vessels.
+During World War II alone the shipyard produced nearly 200 commercial and military vessels in support of the UK war effort, including HMS Rodney, HMS Prince of Wales and HMS Ark Royal.

 - the Robert F. Stockton, launched 1838, the first screw steamer to cross the Atlantic.

-- HMS Birkenhead 1846, famed for her tragic sinking at the Cape of Good Hope and the bravery of troops ordered to ‘stand fast’ whilst the women and children aboard were saved.
+- HMS Birkenhead 1846, famed for her tragic sinking at the Cape of Good Hope and the bravery of troops ordered to ‘stand fast’ whilst the women and children aboard were saved first (this is one of the earliest maritime disaster evacuations during which the concept of “women and children first” is known to have been applied, hence the modern say: the Birkenhead Drill).

 - CSS Alabama, 1862, probably the most famous and most successful Confederate warship of the Americian Civil War.